Barlings Eau: Route

-Barlings Eau rises as three streams which join together near the medieval village of Cold Hanworth.
+Barlings Eau rises as three streams which join near the medieval village of Cold Hanworth.
 One rises to the east of Spridlington and flows in a south-easterly direction.
 A second rises to the north of Faldingworth, flows to the west under the A46 road, and then turns to the south.
 A third rises to the west of Faldingworth, and again flows west and south to the junction.
 The first is below the 50 ft contour, while the other two start above the 65 ft contour.
 The second one is known as Faldingworth Beck by the Environment Agency, and runs down to Snarford Bridge, but is labelled Barlings Eau on the Ordnance Survey map.
 At Snarford, it is joined by two other streams from the west, and passes under the A46 at Snarford Bridge.

 Below the bridge, it is joined on the left bank by Legsby Beck, which rises in Legsby Wood, to the east of Linwood, and flows in a south-western direction between Faldingworth and Friesthorpe.
 Welton Beck begins at Old Man's Head Spring, and flows through Welton and Dunholme to join on the right bank.
 Scothern Beck rises to the west of Scothern, and flows easterly through the village to reach the right bank.
 When it reaches Stainton by Langworth, it passes under a minor road to Scothern and the Lincoln to Market Rasen railway.

 Stainton Beck begins near the higher ground at Sixhills, and flows past Legsby, Lissington, Wickenby, Snelland, and Stainton to join on the left, while Nettleham Beck rises near Lincolnshire Showground, and passes through the university complex at Riseholme, Nettleham, and Sudbrooke to join on the right near Langworth.
 Barlings Eau passes under the A158 road, crosses Newball Common, and flows along the eastern edge of Barlings Abbey.
 The Abbey was founded by the Premonstratensian order, known in Britain as the White Canons, in 1156.
 The remains are quite fragmentary, but parts of the Abbey Church are grade I listed and the remains of the Abbey are grade II listed.
 The site is a Scheduled Ancient Monument.
 Two more tributaries join on the let bank, Goltho Beck before the abbey, and Stainfield Beck after it.
 Just before the river crosses under Ferry Road at Short Ferry Bridge, there is a large Environment Agency pumping station, and a small electric pumping station maintained by the Witham Third District Internal Drainage Board below it.
 Finally, the river joins the old course of the River Witham, which joins the new course just below Bardney Lock.
 The old course and the start of Barlings Eau up to Short Ferry Bridge is navigable, and there was a marina at Short Ferry, but the connection to the river channel has been filled in.
 The former basin is now a lake in a caravan park.